KabirKhan1512/DE-Practice-Sprint/README.md

 - Connecting Python with Airflow, AWS, and databases

 ### Outcome:
-You’ll build **modular, fault-tolerant ETL jobs** in Python that integrate smoothly with orchestration systems and data warehouses.
+You'll build **modular, fault-tolerant ETL jobs** in Python that integrate smoothly with orchestration systems and data warehouses.

 ---